 Envelope WOW with impact!
 Bleed your full artwork while printing directly over flaps and seams.

 What was previously impossible is now available with the addition of our digital envelope printer.
-This will allow designers to fully expand their creative content to the entire envelope surface on both sides of the envelope and completely print over the back flap and any side or diagonal seams with perfect image alignment!
+This will allow designers to fully expand their creative content to the entire envelope surface.
+This would include both sides of the envelope and completely print over the back flap and any side or diagonal seams with perfect image alignment!

-Designs that call for light screens or gradated images when imprinted on a Jet press or small lithographic press directly over where the seams on the backside of the envelope were located, could result with an unsightly seam line.
+Designs that call for light screens or gradated images when imprinted on a Jet press or small lithographic press can be problematic.
+Printing over where the seams on the backside of the envelope are located, could result with an unsightly seam line on the faceside.
 This was caused by the flat surface of the printing blanket being squeezed by the different thicknesses of the envelope around the seams that hold it together.
 On our digital envelope printer, there won’t be any seam lines at all since it images straight down onto the stock with no causality of the different thicknesses beneath the surface.

 Our digital printer can run mill stocked envelopes ranging in size from a 3 x 4.25 up to a 9.5 x 17.
-We can bleed our images up to 8.5” north and south while bleeding the full width west to east.
-We can handle quick turnarounds for you as well; we can print 7,500 #10 envelopes an hour or 3,500 9 x 12 envelopes an hour.
+This allows us to bleed our images up to 8.5” north and south while bleeding the full width west to east.
+Chromagraphics can handle quick turnarounds for you as well!
+We can print 7,500 #10 envelopes an hour or 3,500 9 x 12 envelopes an hour.

 This is one of those instances where you have to see it to believe it, because this just wasn’t possible in the past.
 If you would like to see a sample of this, please request that by contacting us.
-Or better yet, if you would like to see this on one of your own projects, simply upload the files here and fill out the form here and we’ll send you a live envelope press proof at no cost to you so you can see for yourself how this new manufacturing method could work on your upcoming projects.
+Or better yet, if you would like to see this on one of your own projects, simply upload the files here and fill out the form and we’ll send you a live envelope press proof at no cost.
+This will allow you to see for yourself how this new manufacturing method could work on your upcoming projects.